2023 OFC U-17 Championship: Group stage draw

 The draw for the group stage was conducted at the OFC Home of Football on the 28 October 2022.
 Teams were seeded into three pots based on their 2018 OFC U-16 Championship ranking.

 Squads

 Players born on or after 1 January 2006 were eligible to compete in the tournament.

 Group stage

 All times are local, FJT (UTC+12).

 Group A

-Papua New Guinea were originally drawn into position A3 of this group but were removed before the start of the tournament due to not submiting their registration on time.
+Papua New Guinea were originally drawn into position A3 of this group but were removed before the start of the tournament due to not submitting their registration on time.